bloodycop7/ixehl2rp/README.md

 # Contributions
 You may fork this project and submit pull requests ***if you wish***, it will be very appreciated!

-You may find various Credits every where through out the code, make sure to check them out!
+You may find various Credits everywhere through out the code, make sure to check them out!